From the moment you step into Strasbourg, you’ll feel it.

-Visit the Cathedral of our Lady of Strasbourg
+Visit the Cathedral of Our Lady of Strasbourg

-Built from 1015 to 1439, it was the world’s tallest building from 1647 to 1874 (for 227 years!) and presently the sixth tallest church in the world and the highest existing structure built entirely in the Middle Ages.
+Built from 1015 to 1439, it was the world’s tallest building from 1647 to 1874 (for 227 years!) and presently the sixth-tallest church in the world and the highest existing structure built entirely in the Middle Ages.

 Fun fact: sandstone from the Vosges mountains gives the cathedral its pink hue.